-Scottish Welfare Fund
+Purpose of the Scottish Welfare Fund

-The objectives of the new scheme are to:
+The objectives of the scheme are to:

-provide a safety net in a disaster or emergency, when there is an immediate threat to health or safety
+- provide a safety net in a disaster or emergency, when there is an immediate threat to health or safety

-enable independent living or continued independent living, preventing the need for institutional care
+- enable independent living or continued independent living, preventing the need for institutional care

-There are two types of grants in the SWF:
+There are two types of SWF grants.

 A disaster is something like a fire or a flood.
 An emergency might be the need to travel to visit a sick child or when money has been stolen.

-A Community Care Grant aims to help people on benefits who may have to go into care unless they get some support to stay at home, or if they are leaving any form of care and need help to set up their own home (for example, they may be leaving hospital, prison or a residential care home
+A Community Care Grant aims to help people on a low income or on benefits who may have to go into care, unless they get some support to stay at home, or if they are leaving any form of care and need help to set up their own home, for example, they may be leaving hospital, prison or a residential care home

 The SWF is a discretionary, budget-limited scheme that prioritises applications according to need.
 It provides grants that do not have to be repaid.
 It does not provide loans.
 These grants may be in the form of goods being ordered and delivered to you, a voucher for fuel or a cash award in certain circumstances.